Zequez/logseq-vault/pages/Money Club.md

 - ## Money Story as a Victim
 	- I am born to a family of father, mother and a brother
 	- When I was a kid my father got all the money in the house.
 He would work long hours and come back at night.
 I was told studying is my only job.
-And my father, _in his  made sure we did the job well, by paying us for getting good grades.
-And punishing us if we
+And my father, _in his attempt to control us_,  made sure we did the job well, by paying us for getting good grades.
+And punishing us (by taking computer time away) if we got bad grades.
 	- He also payed us to do things that we otherwise wouldn't do, like picking up dog poop.
+He was teaching us
 	- With the money saved, I remember having bought a fishing rod; fishing was an activity that we did together with my father; although not very often.
 	- There was a lot of worry about money in my home.
 I was born toa -